ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 # Changelog
 - v2.1.0:
+	- Added fallback for DropTable when other mods take control of the item instantiation.
+This should reduce compatibility issues, although full functionality is not always possible.
+	- Fixed unmodified DropTable's being affected by Drop That.
 	- Added internal buffer and dispatcher for packages.
 Should hopefully reduce server lag and disconnects when joining.
 	- Splitting config packages based on type, to reduce risk of them growing too big.
 - v2.0.1: